KhronosGroup/glTF/specification/README.md

 glTF is often human-readable, but doesn't strive to be.
 Without minification and compression, JSON is even easier to read than XML since it is less cluttered.
 Likewise, without optimization, minification, and compression, separate GLSL files are readable.

 However, glTF assets aren't allows readable.
 For example, a simple shader embedded in JSON with a data URI becomes hard to read: `"data:,void%20main()%7Bgl_FragColor%3Dvec4(1.0)%3B"`.
 Once minification occurs, the JSON and GLSL become unreadable.

-.
-.
-.
-.
-.
-.

-_TODO: still need to cleanup below here_

-* glTF adopts the Typed Array SPEC to describe buffers.
-* glTF strives to keep the asset simple, e.g., negotiate via a REST API instead of in the application, e.g., instead of storing `technique` objects for various platforms in a glTF asset, the asset only stores one, which can be selected as part of a HTTP request.
-Other examples negotiated via a REST API include mesh quantization and compression, texture compression, etc.

 <!-- ----------------------------------------------------------------------- -->
 <a name="conventions">